dustymugs/cmr/README.md

 init_cmr.sh
 ```

-This will install all the requirements of CMR and external dependencies (e.g. Perceptual loss)
+This will install all the requirements of CMR

 ### Demo